Muneebheree/Muneebheree/README.md

 - [LinkedIn](https://www.linkedin.com/in/muneebhere/)
 - [Email](mailto:muneebabdullah992@gmail.com)

-Feel free to reach out if you'd like to collaborate or just talk about data, machine learning, or cars!
+Feel free to reach out if you'd like to collaborate or just talk about data or machine learning!

 Thanks for visiting my profile! 😊